shubhamd99/full_android/README.md

 fun compare(a: String, b: String): Boolean = a.length < b.length
 ```

+## Abstract Classes
+abstract class is declared using the abstract keyword in front of class.
+An abstract class can not instantiated means we can not create object for the abstract class.
+If we declare a member function as abstract then we does not need to annotate with open keyword because these are open by default.
+An abstract member function doesn’t have a body, and it must be implemented in the derived class.

 ## Dp or dip
 Density-independent Pixels - an abstract unit that is based on the physical density of the screen.
 These units are relative to a 160 dpi screen, so one dp is one pixel on a 160 dpi screen.
 The ratio of dp-to-pixel will change with the screen density, but not necessarily in direct proportion.
 Note: The compiler accepts both "dip" and "dp", though "dp" is more consistent with "sp".